Skip to Content

 • Jump to Recipe

-If you’re looking for a new favorite Christmas cookie, we’ve got you covered with this old fashioned spritz cookies recipe.
+If you’re looking for a new favorite Christmas cookie, we’ve got you covered with this Classic Spritz Cookies recipe.

 One of the many reasons spritz cookies have become a Christmas staple is how easy it is for kids to join in on the fun.
-Your little elves can help at every step of the way.
-After making the easy to prep dough they can create an array of shapes from Christmas trees, to festive snowflakes, or even bells with an easy-to-use cookie press.
+Your little elves can create an array of shapes from Christmas trees, to festive snowflakes, or even bells with an easy-to-use cookie press.
 These cookies are so much fun to make that your family will be requesting them every holiday season.

 A cookie press is a pastry tool that forms cookies by pressing the cookie dough through a metal plate with holes.
 The shape of the hole is what creates the spritz cookies designs.
 Using a cookie press is what gives spritz cookies their unique look.